-- 7. Avoid restrictions on your lease.
+7 - Avoid restrictions on your lease

 Often, leaseholders have to abide by conditions in their lease about not owning pets or carrying out certain repairs.
-When you buy a share of the freehold, you have the chance to have your lease rewritten and updated. - Re mortgaging may become easier this is because many banks and building societies feel that lending on a freehold property is less risky than lending on properties with a share in the freehold.
+When you buy a share of the freehold, you have the chance to have your lease rewritten and updated.

+8 - Re mortgaging may become easier

+This is because many banks and building societies feel that lending on a freehold property is less risky than lending on properties with a share of the freehold.